MeVisLab/examples/mevislab.github.io/content/examples/howto.md

 The typical directory structure of a MeVisLab package looks like this:
 ![Package directory structure](/images/examples/howto_1.png "Package directory structure")

 The package *TutorialSummary* within the package group *MeVis* is shown above.
-A package normally at least contains a *Projects* directory, which is where the Macro modules are located.
+A package normally at least contains a *Projects* directory, which is where the macro modules are located.
 When extracting the contents of a \*.zip file, the *Projects* folder of your package should be the target directory.

 Sometimes we even provide test cases.
 Extract them into the *TestCases* directory.
 ![Package directory structure](/images/examples/howto_2.png "Package directory structure")